 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-My Version of This Classic Filipino Dessert, Biko Latik (also known as Bibingkang Malagkit)
+My Version of This Classic Filipino Dessert, Biko Latik (aka Bibingkang Malagkit)

 In most recipes, white sticky rice is used.
 You could use this as an alternative if you prefer, in which case the cooking time of the rice would be reduced by 15 minutes.